polyipseity/information/special/name tag.md

 # name tag

-- location: recommend {{right chest near shoulder to show your name when shaking with your right hands}}
+- location: recommend {@{right chest near shoulder to show your name when shaking with your right hands}@}